Sc1entifik/CryptoTax/README.md

 ## Version features
 - v.01: Initial Commit.
 Barely getting started not functioning.
 Do not use yet.
 Includes .gitignore due to wanting to keep any tax information which may accidently get pushed to this repository private.

+- v.0.4:
+	1. Renamed taxtool.py to quarterly.py in order to create more .py files for seperation of concerns.
+	2. Created create_directories.sh to create needed directories for program to run properly while being able to push to repository without pushing sensitive files.
+	3. quarterly.py will now create quarterly income and writeoff files and can use them to fill out a quarterly payment slip.

+## Upcoming features
+- Download transactions csv files from blockchain explorers.
+- Labeling transactions in blockchain transaction csv files.
+- More automated tax forms coming!